FFMS/ffms2/doc/ffms2-changelog.md

 - 5.1
   - FFmpeg 7.1 is now the minimum requirement.
   - Added layered decoding support, for e.g. spatial MV-HEVC.
+  - Added LastEndPTS to FFMS_VideoProperties.
+This field is the equivalent of LastEndTime, but it is expressed in the video timebase.

 - 5.0
   - Fixed all issues with FFmpeg 6.1 which is now the minimum requirement